fractalwrench/portfolio/content/posts/json-2-kotlin.md

 }
 ```

-For example, the test case may verify an input matches an output similar to this:
+And then our test case will verify that a JSON input matches an output similar to this:

 ```
-{"foo":"Hello World!"}
+{"foo":"Hello World!"} // "Example.json"
-data class Example(val foo: String)
+data class Example(val foo: String) "Example.kt"
 ```

-This test assumes that a JSON input file and Kotlin output file are present in `src/test/resources`, and reads the expected contents via the `ClassLoader`:
+This assumes that a JSON and Kotlin file are present in `src/test/resources`, and that the file contents can be read via the `ClassLoader`:

 ```
 val classLoader = ResourceFileReader::class.java.classLoader